theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 ---
 layout: page
 title: Thinking Frameworks for Product Managers
-excerpt: How to become a better thinker?
+excerpt: How to be more effective?
 Learn how these tools and frameworks can help.

 type: home-section
 order: 13